saltatj/JohnGPT/README.md

 ## The Idea

-I've always loved the clean look of iMessage and thought it would be a fun challenge to build a chatbot that felt just as smooth and intuitive.
-This project was my way of combining a smart AI backend with a frontend that's all about that simple, familiar Apple vibe.

-Everything you see, from the chat bubbles to the typing animation, was built from scratch to create something that feels polished and personal.
+I've always loved the clean look of iMessage and thought it would be a fun challenge to build my very first chatbot.
+Everything you see, from the chat bubbles to the typing animation, was built from scratch to create something that feels like you're messaging someone from an iPhone!

 ## Key Features